jido/Arcadam/README.md

 well as tabset content.
 That is useful to insert page breaks between tabs.
 The tablist is always hidden.

-To enable user interaction a tablist must be defined and the "on" attribute must be set for each tab.
+To enable user interaction a tablist must be defined and the corresponding tablist entry must be specified for each tab.
 The values in the tablist cannot contain spaces.
 A numbered list can be used instead of a bullet list to select the tab by a number, or a description list to select it by a term.
 The tablist "value" attribute defines the initial tab selection.